o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-4.md

 ## Further Reading

-To learn more about installing I recommend watching this excellent talk by Craig Scott
+To learn more about installing I recommend watching this excellent talk by Craig Scott:

 * [Deep CMake for Library Authors](https://youtu.be/m0DwB4OvDXk)